KeVincenty/activity_estimation/README.md

 Usage:

-1. Use SlowFast repository to extract features for all the videos of Charades dataset
+1. Use SlowFast repository to extract features for Charades OR use the pre-extracted features in `/home/yuan_yin/Charades/slowfast_features`

 2. Add current path to `PYTHONPATH`